 Getting to The Leshan Buddha from Chengdu is quite easy.

-Then take the number 3 bus for around 40 mins to the entrance to the
+Then take the number 3 bus from near the station, it takes around 40 mins to the entrance of the

 Leshan Giant Buddha scenic area.
 This costs 1 Yuan.

 From here the Buddha is well marked and only a half an hour walk up several sets of stairs!

 Entrance to the Leshan Giant Buddha scenic area is 90 Yuan / 50 Yuan for Students and OAPs.

 The Leshan Buddha from Chengdu is a great day trip out of the city taking under two hours each way.
 The Chengdu to Leshan Giant Buddha distance is roughly 150km.

 We recommend spending at least 2-3 hours exploring the Leshan Buddha scenic area and longer if you choose to also take a boat trip.